wimleers/wpoanalytics-fb/README-CONFIGFILE.md

 There are three sections (JSON object keys) at the root level:

 1. `metadata`
+2. `parser`: optionally filter to a subset of the data set
 2. `query`: define the query that you want to apply to the data stream
 3. `attributes`: define which attributes should be